chrokh/mc-rndsim/README.markdown

 FRAC      = [0..1]
 ```

-The following is a valid example of an `agents.csv` file:
+The following is a valid example of an `AGENTS` csv file:

 ```csv
 name,  discount_rate,  threshold